labordynamicsinstitute/replicability-training/Instructions-PandP-Checks.md

     -   Attach the PDF from the issue to the communication log.

-On ICPSR, if `Deposit Status` = `Submitted`
+2) If `Deposit Status` = `Submitted`,
-- Chang the status of the deposit to "Request Revisions" with the note:
+- Change the status of the deposit to "Request Revisions" with the note:
     -   Please see the attached form for modifications to make.

 -   Write a "Project communication log" entry

     -   *Subject line:* AEAREP-XXX Modifications to make to your P&P